-The Class A CDL license does provide opportunities to operate some vehicles requiring Class B and Class C licenses
+Class A commercial drivers licenses provide opportunities to operate some vehicles requiring Class B and Class C commercial drivers licenses.

-The law requires commercial drivers to have a Class B commercial driver’s license to operate any vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more or a vehicle towing a trailer weighing less than 10,000 pounds.
+The law requires commercial operators to have Class B commercial drivers licenses to operate any vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more or a vehicle towing a trailer weighing less than 10,000 pounds.

-A Class B CDL license is typically required to operate numerous vehicles, including:
+Class B commercial drivers licenses are typically required to operate numerous vehicles, including: